FAQs

 What is the schedule for the event?

-The schedule will be announced to presenters, on the website, and via social media on March 15th, 2023.
+The schedule will be announced to presenters, on the website, and via social media at least a week before the symposium.

 Will refreshments be served?